Digital Documentation Class 9 Notes

 (a) Undo and Redo

-• If, by mistake, you have made some changes and now you want to erase the last change done, then
+• In document if you have made some changes and now you want to erase the last change done, then use the Undo option.

 • After undo command, again if you want to go back then use the Redo option.